fetis/30-seconds-of-angular/snippets/custom-elements-use.md

 Create a custom element according to the web-component standards and use it as any other component on your Angular template.

-Make sure to include schemas: [CUSTOM_ELEMENTS_SCHEMA] to allow a non Angular element use in an Angular module.
+Make sure to include `schemas: [CUSTOM_ELEMENTS_SCHEMA]` into your `NgModule` to allow a non Angular element use in an Angular module.

 ```html
 <button (click)="onClick($event)"> greet </button>
 <mighty-toast [text]="greet" [pop]="visibility"></mighty-toast>
 ```

+> Note: `CUSTOM_ELEMENTS_SCHEMA` will disable displaying errors for components that don't exist.

 # file:app.component.ts
 ```typescript